 As noted earlier, the charger has a humble appearance with an oval face.
 It stands tall at 1.6-inches and easily plugs into the charging port of cars.
 Its fit is tight and snug and doesn't wiggle.

-Clearly, it's a favorite among its user base.
-So far it has amassed over 80% 5-star rating on Amazon, with users applauding it for doing its job as advertised.
+Clearly, it's a favorite among its user base, with users applauding it for doing its job as advertised.

 Do note that it doesn't have LED status light.
 Compared to its counterpart above, it's a tad cheaper.